Frequently Asked Questions, Native housing programs

 Will any Appliances be supplied or do I have to buy my own?

-All currently occupied rent-geared-to-income units are supplied with a fridge and stove owned by the Corporation.
-Unfortunately, due to decrease in funding and changes to Operating Agreements, all new tenants moving into any vacant unit, other than Section 95 units, will have to supply their own appliances.
+All currently occupied rent-geared-to-income (RGI) units are supplied with a fridge and stove for tenant usage and are owned by the Corporation.
+Unfortunately, due to a decrease in funding and changes to Operating Agreements, all new tenant households moving into any vacant unit, other than Section 95 units, will have to supply their own appliances.

-If you already own appliances and wish to use them in your new home, you must notify the Corporation prior to moving into a rental unit.
+If you already have your own appliances and wish to use them in your new home, you must notify the Corporation prior to moving into an offered rental unit.

 In addition, the majority of our barrier-free units are provided with a washer and dryer owned by the Corporation.